 - Early in treatment, patients are seen often and less frequently only when the provider determines they are doing well. - Providers should inquire about safe and locked storage of medications.
 Patients must agree to the safe storage of their medication. - Limit medication supply.
 Prescribe the amount needed to reach the next visit.
-Do not routinely provide an additional supply "just in case." - Use buprenorphine/naloxone combination products when medically indicated-reserve daily buprenorphine mono products for pregnant patients. - Counsel patients on taking their medication as instructed and not sharing medication. - Ensure that the patient understands the practice's treatment agreement and prescription policies. - Directly observe ingestion randomly when diversion is suspected. - Providers should order random urine drug testing to check for other drugs and metabolites of buprenorphine. - Doctors should schedule unannounced pill/film counts. - 10.
-Providers should make inquiries with the Prescription Drug Monitoring program to detect prescriptions from other providers.
-11. Ask the patient to sign a release of inform - Ask the patient to sign a release of information for a family member or spouse to communicate concerns.
+Do not routinely provide an additional supply "just in case." - Use buprenorphine/naloxone combination products when medically indicated-reserve daily buprenorphine mono products for pregnant patients. - Counsel patients on taking their medication as instructed and not sharing medication. - Ensure that the patient understands the practice's treatment agreement and prescription policies. - Directly observe ingestion randomly when diversion is suspected. - Providers should order random urine drug testing to check for other drugs and metabolites of buprenorphine. - Doctors should schedule unannounced pill/film counts.

+- - Providers should make inquiries with the Prescription Drug Monitoring program to detect prescriptions from other providers.
+Ask the patient to sign a release of information for a family member or spouse to communicate concerns.